-6.3.1.1 Deposited Dust - Performance Review (2021)
+6.3.1.1 Deposited Dust - Performance Review (2022)

-For much of the 2021 reporting period, Sites D1, D2 and Site D3, were below or just on the criteria of 4g/m2/month.
+For much of the 2022 reporting period, Sites D1, D2 and Site D3, were below the criteria of 4g/m2/month, with the exception of 3 occurrences.
 For most of the samples, the analysis shows the ash content, is at least half of the insoluble solids concentrations.
 This is an indication that the samples are likely to have had some level of organic matter, which is not generally representative of mineralogical based quarry dust.